iv-ai/gce-cloudsql-proxy-action/README.md

 ## Example Usage

 ```
-uses: mattes/gce-cloudsql-proxy-action@v1
+uses: brettski/gce-cloudsql-proxy-action@v2
 with:
-  creds: ${{ secrets.GOOGLE_APPLICATION_CREDENTIALS }}
+  creds: ${{ secrets.GOOGLE_APPLICATION_CREDENTIALS_B64 }}
   instance: my-project:us-central1:instance-1
 ```

 ## Brett's Fork

 This fork was created to allow a base64 Service Account key to be passed in.
-Most all GCP actions use base64 encoded strings, I am not sure why this one went the other way.